mhmood-sf/all-the-dots/README.md

 TODO:
 - [ ] Set up waylock properly.
-- [ ] Centralize theming through nix (pass the colorscheme as a module argument).
 - [ ] Gestures for river/wayland
 - [ ] Consistent bindings across DE/WMs (in particular, update river bindings to be more consistent with awesomewm bindings).
-- [ ] Set up cursor theme
+- [ ] Take advantage of tofi!
+Set up custom menus for actions.
-- [ ] Improve notifications
-- [ ] Fix night mode / gamma control.
+- [ ] Take advantage of river's modal window management.